Native contract

 release(node); // undo; if still detached, it re-enters the next sweep

 runSweep checks subtreeHasRetained before destroying, so a retained node anywhere inside a detached subtree keeps the whole subtree pending until it is released or re-attached.
-A FinalizationRegistry backstop tier catches anything that slips through both the sweep and an explicit release — a safety net, not the primary mechanism.
+Reclamation is explicit and deterministic; it does not depend on FinalizationRegistry or garbage-collector timing.

 PSP memory model